ubports/ubuntu-touch/README.md

  - [team: hal](https://github.com/ubports/ubports-touch/labels/team%3A%20hal): This issue falls under the responsibility of the hardware abstraction layer team.
 ---

-This is repository does not contain the actual Ubuntu Touch code.
+*Note:* This repository does not contain the actual Ubuntu Touch code.
 Duh.